harrypmdev/worthing-sw/README.md

 ## Languages

-+ JavaScript - Used alongside a form of HTML caused JSX in the React framework.
++ JavaScript - Used alongside a form of mixed JS and HTML called JSX in the React framework.
 + HTML5 - Used alongside JS in React's JSX.
 + CSS3 - Utilised both indirectly through the Bootstrap framework and directly through modular custom CSS code.